Magnitude homology of real hyperplane arrangements: Computations for rank 3 arrangements

 \subsection{Arrangements with non-alternating magnitude}

-In this section, we use the construction of Burr--Gr\"unbaum--Sloane \cite{BGS} for the orchard problem to construct an example of an arrangement whose magnitude does not have the alternating-sign property.
+In this section, we use the construction of Burr--Gr\"unbaum--Sloane \cite{BGS} in the orchard problem to construct an example of an arrangement whose magnitude does not have the alternating-sign property.

 Recall the formula \eqref{mag_minus_q} for $\Mag(\A,-q)$.
 The series expansion of $G_3(q)$ is given by